 Along with buying camera gear, investing in lighting can cost you a lot of money.
 If you’re just starting out, it can all be a bit too much for your budget to handle.
-Jay P. Morgan has a couple of DIY solutions that will let you make 3-point lighting setup.
-He suggests four setups you can make with cheap and DIY methods, and each of them will cost you from under $100 to $150.
+Jay P. Morgan has some budget DIY solutions for creating 3-point lighting setups.
+He suggests four setups that you can construct yourself on the cheap.
+Nothing should cost you more than $150.

 I’ve been daydreaming lately about that magical time in my life about ten years ago when I bought my first DSLR (crap, hold on, AM I OLD!?) and photography really began to take over my life.
 Back in the day my shoots began with me creeping around my parents’ house, gathering up all of the lights I could find that weren’t attached to the walls or ceilings.
 My poor mom would come home from work, go to turn some lights on, and find them all to be mysteriously missing.